-I travelled to the United States of America armed with my Canon PowerShot A400.
+I traveled to the United States of America armed with my Canon PowerShot A400.

 Then onto Boston, I wasn’t planning on learn anything just wanted a relaxing trip of sightseeing however I was quite impressed with how British Boston was (it makes sense being that colonists from England founded the city, but as an Australian you just get these images from the media of American holding its own American close to its heart and the contrast between NYC and Boston was vast – NYC being the typical America I expected and Boston being like England) and the history of Boston I found really interesting.
 I saw Privateers (legal pirates) and learnt about the American Revolution, walked past and soaked up the atmosphere of some great colleges – Harvard (call me a snob or a WASP if you must but there is something amount the idea of having an Ivy League degree is so romantic – come on Mark Zuckerberg went there), MIT (some of the greatest ‘geeks’ of all time have walked through those hallways including Buzz Aldrin, Robert Metcalfe, and Ray Tomlinson just to name a few), Boston U (Alexander Graham Bell, Martin Luther King, Jr. need I say more?).

-Whilst in Maine I stayed at Freeport for a few days at a delightful suite just a short walking distance from all the factory outlet shopping fun Freeport has to offer.
+Whilst in Maine I stayed at Freeport for a few days at a delightful suite called Apple Wood Inn just a short walking distance from all the factory outlet shopping fun Freeport has to offer.
 The gardens were lovely & I felt I was really made to feel welcome, the breakfast was on another level of yum!
-If you are ever if Freeport give it a try – http://www.applewoodusa.com/
+If you are ever if Freeport give it a try – Jay and his team really know how to make you feel comfortable. http://www.applewoodusa.com/

 It was the middle of Autumn (or as it is called over there Fall) when I went there were however still plenty of flowers in bloom & the colours were lovely.